ehrpg/qstar/docs/index.md

 ### Multiple Successes

-If a character has more than one die for a specific skill available, more than one action may be attempted at the same time using that skill.
+<p style="text-decoration: line-through">If a character has more than one die
+for a specific skill available, more than one action may be attempted at the same time using that skill.
 The DM sets the amount of successes required and adjusts the DC accordingly.
-There is still only one DC for all actions, but now the player has roll multiple successes using the available dice.
+There is still only one DC for all actions, but now the player has roll multiple successes using the available dice.</p>

 !!! info "Example"
     Mary is a good pilot and thus has 3 dice available and an ability modifier